-- For local open space embellishment costs, remove the additional allowances for project management and design, and apply a 20% contingency allowance to base costs only, which would reduce the costs by an estimated \$497,880. - For Holland Reserve embellishment costs, remove the additional allowances for project management and design and apply a 20% contingency allowance to base costs only, which would reduce the costs by an estimated \$1,100,636. - 8 Revise the estimates for Holland Reserve site-readiness to reflect: - The most up-to-date advice from UBM Ecological Consultants about the cost of the biodiversity offset and removal of all allowances - The most up-to-date advice from the service providers about the cost for the relocation of the telecommunication towers and removal of all allowances - Application of a 20% contingency allowance to base costs only for remaining items.
+- For local open space embellishment costs, remove the additional allowances for project management and design, and apply a 20% contingency allowance only, which would reduce the costs by an estimated \$497,880. - For Holland Reserve embellishment costs, remove the additional allowances for project management and design and apply a 20% contingency allowance only, which would reduce the costs by an estimated \$1,100,636. - 8 Revise the estimates for Holland Reserve site-readiness to reflect: - The most up-to-date advice from UBM Ecological Consultants about the cost of the biodiversity offset and removal of all allowances - The most up-to-date advice from the service providers about the cost for the relocation of the telecommunication towers and removal of all allowances - Application of a 20% contingency allowance to the sum of base costs, project management and design allowances for the remaining items

-This would reduce the cost by an estimated \$928,840.
+This would reduce the cost by an estimated \$1,482,922.

-Our draft recommendations for criterion 3 would reduce the reasonable cost of open space embellishment in CP17 by an estimated \$2,527,355.
-Our calculations are based on applying the recommendations in order, ie first revising base costs, then allowances for project management and design, and finally the contingency allowance.
+Our recommendations for criterion 3 would reduce the reasonable cost of open space embellishment in CP17 by an estimated \$3,081,438.
+Our calculations are based on applying the recommendations in order, ie first revising base or benchmark costs, then allowances for project management and design (for non-benchmark costs), and finally the contingency allowance.